Chicken Fajita Ring, Low Carb, THM and Gluten Free

 This dough is a great vehicle for savory and sweet recipes.
 Don’t be afraid to use it in different ways.
-With a few adjustments it will open endless possibilities for your recipes.
+With a few adjustments, it will open endless possibilities for your recipes.

 To make the dough you add your shredded mozzarella and the cream cheese to a microwave safe bowl.
 Microwave the cheese for short intervals of 30 seconds.
-After each 30 seconds take the cheese out and stir it.
+After every 30 seconds take the cheese out and stir it.
 You want the cheese to melt enough so the cream cheese will mix in completely.

 Just keeping heating it until it reaches that consistency.
 Once it is at the right stage take it out and add in the egg and dry ingredients.
 Mix the dry ingredients into the cheese until there are no lumps and you can’t see any dry mix in the cheese.

 Be careful when using your hands because the cheese is really hot.
-If at any time the dough becomes to hard to mix or handle just microwave for a few more seconds to make it more pliable.
+If at any time the dough becomes too hard to mix or handle just microwave for a few more seconds to make it more pliable.

 Assembling Your Ring

 Once you have both your filling and your dough complete you are ready to start putting your Chicken Fajita Ring together.